nabu-platform/glue/README.md

 The lines will only be executed if the label matches the environment it is being run upon.

+Note that label matching is a configurable feature, the default is environment matching but you can match any environment variable, suppose you have the following in your configuration:

+`
+local.version = 2
+dev.version = 1
+`

+You can run glue with the additional parameter: `glue label=version ...` which means in the script you can use:

+`
+1: doThisInOldCode()
+2: doThisInNewCode()
+`

 ## Optional Assignments

 When you are creating your script, you can assign a value to a variable in two ways: